More Malice

 More Malice is the reissue of American recording artist Snoop Dogg's tenth studio album Malice n Wonderland (2009).
 All the songs from the album are on the re-release with five new tracks, four remixes, one song included on Malice n Wonderland and a movie, which stars Jamie Foxx, Xzibit, Denyce Lawton and DJ Quik, among others, which was simultaneously released with the album on March 23, 2010.
 The first single of the album is the remix of the original album's third single, "I Wanna Rock", known as "I Wanna Rock (The Kings G-Mix)", which features fellow American rapper Jay-Z. A new song titled "That Tree", featuring fellow American rapper Kid Cudi, was released in February 2010.
-Snoop Dogg also added the remix of "Pronto", which features Soulja Boy Tell 'Em and Bun B.
+Snoop Dogg also added the remix of "Pronto", which features Soulja Boy Tell 'Em and Bun B. On April 9, 2010, the music video for "That Tree", directed by Erick Peyton and VisualCreatures, was uploaded on Snoop Dogg's YouTube and Vevo account.

 Commercial performance

 The re-release charted at number 29 on the US Billboard 200, selling 15,400 copies in the first week.